dnlbowers/Vape-Store/DEPLOYMENT.md

     * ```git commit -m "Initial deployment"```
     * ```git push```

-1. Add AWS Keys rom step 7 above to Heroku Config Vars.
+1. Add AWS Keys from step 7 above to Heroku Config Vars.
 1. Add the ```USE_AWS``` variable to Heroku Config Vars and set it to True.
 1. Create a file call "Custom_storages.py" in the root of the project and add the following code:

     ```python
         # this file is used to tell Django where to store static and media files when COLLECT_STATIC is run (when deploying to heroku)
         from django.conf import settings
         from storages.backends.s3boto3 import S3Boto3Storage

         class StaticStorage(S3Boto3Storage):
             location = settings.STATICFILES_LOCATION

         class MediaStorage(S3Boto3Storage):
             location = settings.MEDIAFILES_LOCATION
     ```

 ### Set up Heroku for use via the console